Full Counting Statistics of Yu-Shiba-Rusinov Bound States: Single-impurity YSR junctions: Model and scattering matrix

 \section{Single-impurity YSR junctions: Model and scattering matrix}

 The goal of this section is to use the concept of full counting statistics to describe the electronic transport properties of a junction featuring YSR states in which a single magnetic impurity is coupled to superconducting leads.
 As we showed in Sec.~\ref{Sec:action}, we need as an input a normal-state scattering matrix describing these types of junctions.
-To obtain it, we make use of a mean-field Anderson model with broken spin symmetry put forward in Ref.~\cite{Villas2020}, and which has been very successful describing different transport characteristics \cite{Huang2020a,Karan2022}.
+To obtain it, we make use of a mean-field Anderson model with broken spin symmetry (see Ref.~\cite{Villas2020} and references therein for a discussion on its origin and range of applicability), and which has been very successful describing different transport characteristics \cite{Huang2020a,Karan2022}.
 This model, which is illustrated in Fig.~\ref{fig-system}, describes the experimentally relevant situation in which a magnetic impurity (an atom or a molecule) is coupled to a superconducting substrate (S) and to an STM tip (t), which can also be superconducting.
-The Anderson model used here is summarized in the following Hamiltonian
+The model used here is summarized in the following Hamiltonian

 Here, $H_j$ (with $j={\rm t,S}$) is the BCS Hamiltonian of the lead $j$ given by

 where $c^{\dagger}_{{\boldsymbol k}j\sigma}$ and $c_{{\boldsymbol k}j\sigma}$ are the creation and annihilation operators, respectively, of an electron of momentum ${\boldsymbol k}$, energy $\xi_{{\boldsymbol k}j}$, and spin $\sigma=\uparrow, \downarrow$ in lead $j$, $\Delta_j$ is the superconducting gap, and $\varphi_j$ is the corresponding superconducting phase.
 On the other hand, $H_{\rm imp}$ is the Hamiltonian of the magnetic impurity, which reads